marknotton/craft-plugin-svg/README.md

 - twitter.svg
 - youtube.svg

 When you run the ```gulp svg``` task, three files will be generated. 'sprite-symbols.svg' and 'sprite-views.svg' will be placed in your images directory. ```_svg-symbols.scss``` will be placed in your sass directory.
-You''ll want to include this in your main global sass/scss file too, along with a variable to your sprites directory (this'll make sense later):
+You''ll want to import this in your main global sass/scss file too, along with a variable to your sprites directory (this'll make sense later):

 ```
 $sprite-url = "/assets/images/sprites";